OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/11._Firmware_update/index.md

 Launch instructions are provided after the source code below.

-It is adviced to refer to a real production-used cross-platform UAVCAN bootloader implemented by [PX4 development team](http://px4.io).
+It is advised to refer to a real production-used cross-platform UAVCAN bootloader implemented by [PX4 development team](http://px4.io).

 ## Updater